goriunov/link-save-prj/README.md

 # Project Linkers.

-##Project was builded for learning reason, tools used: NodeJS, MongoDB(mongoose), Angular2 Releas, HTML5, CSS3, Bootstrap, Gulp + some other.
+##Project was builded for learning reason, tools used: NodeJS, MongoDB(mongoose), Angular2 Release, HTML5, CSS3, Bootstrap, Gulp + some other.

 if you do not want to registrate use test accaount :
 #